Irresistible All-Purpose Onion Gochujang (고추장) Sauce Recipe

 🔄 Substitution Guide

-Instead of gochujang (고추장), you can use doenjang (된장) to create a savory and mild sauce.
+If you use doenjang (된장) instead of gochujang (고추장), you can create a savory and mild sauce.

 However, doenjang (된장) can be saltier than gochujang (고추장), so it's best to adjust the amount of seasoned soy sauce or add a little more water.

-If you don't have minced garlic or don't prefer its aroma, you can omit it or add a small amount of minced ginger for a different flavor.
+If you don't have minced garlic or prefer not to use it, you can omit it or add a small amount of minced ginger for a different flavor.

-If seasoned soy sauce isn't available, you can use regular soy sauce mixed with a bit of plum extract or oligosaccharide, but note that the unique umami of seasoned soy sauce might be slightly reduced.
+If seasoned soy sauce isn't available, you can use regular soy sauce mixed with a little plum extract or oligosaccharide, but note that the unique umami of seasoned soy sauce might be less prominent.

 🥘 Ingredients